blamairia/Sifco-Inv/Plan.md

 ---

-## ✅ LATEST COMPLETION: Roll Lifecycle & Metrics System (2025-11-10)
+## ✅ LATEST COMPLETION: Bobine Dashboard & Lifecycle System (2025-11-10)

 ### What Was Completed: